-Construction Impacts Resource Category Alternative A Alternative B Parking Impact TR#6: Temporary Construction-Related Effects on Parking Some parking space displacement would occur along the Caltrain corridor and at Caltrain stations during construction.
-An estimated 379 parking spaces at the San Jose Diridon Station and SAP Center would be temporarily displaced during construction.
-Project features would limit effects on public parking by providing parking for construction vehicles, minimizing the time parking facilities are inoperable, and providing temporary replacement of displaced special event parking for the SAP Center on a 1:1 basis.
-Alternative B would result in displacement of some additional parking beyond Alternative A at the San Carlos, Belmont, Hillsdale and Hayward Park Caltrain Stations during passing track construction.
+Construction Impacts Resource Category Alternative A Alternative B 2 Parking Impact TR#6: Temporary Construction-Related Effects on Parking Some parking space displacement would occur along the Caltrain corridor and at Caltrain stations during construction.
+An estimated 397 parking spaces without the DDV and 432 parking spaces with the DDV at the San Jose Diridon Station and SAP Alternative B would result in displacement of some additional parking beyond Alternative A at the San Carlos, Belmont, Hillsdale and Hayward Park Caltrain Stations during passing track construction.
+Center would be temporarily displaced during construction.
+Project features will limit effects on public parking by providing parking for construction vehicles, minimizing the time parking facilities are inoperable, and providing temporary replacement of displaced special event parking for the SAP Center on a 1:1 basis.
 Alternative B would also result in greater number of parking spaces (2,083 spaces) at the San Jose Diridon Station and SAP Center being displaced during construction.
 The same project features described under Alternative A would apply to Alternative B. Transit Impact TR#8: Temporary Impacts on Bus Transit Construction vehicles or temporary roadway closures would result in interference with bus routes and bus stops.
-Same as Alternative A Impact TR#9: Permanent Impacts on Bus Transit No high-frequency bus routes would experience delays from permanent changes in the road network.
-Same as Alternative A Impact TR#10: Temporary Impacts on Passenger Rail Operations Station construction in San Francisco, Millbrae, and San Jose Diridon, construction of the LMF, station modifications at other stations, and track relocations would result in temporary disruptions to Caltrain service.
+Similar to Alternative A Impact TR#9: Permanent Impacts on Bus Transit No high-frequency bus routes would experience delays from permanent changes in the road network.
+Same as Alternative A Impact TR#10: Temporary Impacts on Passenger Rail Operations Station construction in San Francisco, Millbrae, and San Jose Diridon; construction of the LMF; station modifications at other stations; and track relocations would result in temporary disruptions to Caltrain service.
 Alternative B would result in all of the effects identified for Alternative A except along the passing track and viaduct.
-Alternative B would result in substantial disruption to Caltrain operations greater than Alternative A for up to 2 years because of single-tracking near the passing track, construction of the viaduct, and Caltrain station modifications.
+Alternative B would result in substantial disruption to Caltrain operations greater than Alternative A for up to 2 years because of single- tracking near the passing track, construction of the viaduct, and Caltrain station modifications.
 Nonmotorized Travel Impact TR#15: Temporary Impacts on Pedestrian and Bicycle Access Pedestrian and bicycle access would be temporarily impeded, but safe and adequate access would be maintained during construction.
-Same as Alternative A Impact TR#16: Permanent Impacts on Pedestrian and Bicycle Access At train stations or on streets where existing pedestrian or bicycle facilities are modified as a result of the project, they would be replaced with new safe and accessible facilities.
+Similar to Alternative A Impact TR#16: Permanent Impacts on Pedestrian and Bicycle Access At train stations or on streets where existing pedestrian or bicycle facilities are modified as a result of the project, they would be replaced with new safe and accessible facilities.
 Same as Alternative A